-Our direct sales to the U.S. market accounted for 26.8%, 36.0%, and 15.3% of our total revenues in 2015, 2016 and 2017, respectively.
+Our direct sales to the U.S. market accounted for 36.0%, 15.3% and 10.9% of our total revenues in 2016, 2017 and 2018, respectively.
 In 2011, SolarWorld Industries America Inc., a solar panel manufacturing companies in the United States, filed anti-dumping and countervailing duty petitions with the United States Department of Commerce (the "U.S. Department of Commerce") and United States International Trade Commission (the "U.S. International Trade Commission") against the Chinese solar industry, accusing Chinese producers of CSPV cells, whether or not assembled into modules, of selling their products (i.e., CSPV cells or modules incorporating these cells) in the United States at less than fair value, and of receiving financial assistance from the Chinese governments that benefited the production, manufacture, or exportation of such products.
 JinkoSolar is on the list of the solar companies subject to such investigations by the U.S. Department of Commerce.
-On November 9, 2011, the U.S. Department of Commerce announced that it launched the antidumping duty and countervailing duty investigation into the accusations.
-On December 7, 2012, the U.S. Department of Commerce issued the antidumping duty order and countervailing duty order.
+On November 9, 2011, the U.S. Department of Commerce issued the anti-dumping duty and countervailing duty investigation into the accusations.
+On December 7, 2012, the U.S. Department of Commerce issued the anti-dumping duty order and countervailing duty order.
 As a result, the cash deposits are required to pay on import into the United States of the CSPV cells, whether or not assembled into modules from China.
-The announced cash deposit rates applicable to us were 13.94% (for antidumping) and 15.24% (for countervailing).
-The actual antidumping duty and countervailing duty rates at which entries of covered merchandise will be finally assessed may differ from the announced deposit rates because they are subject to the following administrative reviews by U.S. Department of Commerce.
+The announced cash deposit rates applicable to us were 13.94% (for anti-dumping) and 15.24% (for countervailing).
+The actual anti-dumping duty and countervailing duty rates at which entries of covered merchandise will be finally assessed may differ from the announced deposit rates because they are subject to the following administrative reviews by U.S. Department of Commerce.